-Ingesting substances that alter your reality often result in adrenaline rushes that mask pain and give you relief from the pain of remembering trauma.
+Ingesting substances that alter your reality often results in adrenaline rushes that mask pain and give you relief from the pain of remembering the trauma.

 The euphoric effects of drugs and alcohol instill a sense of safety and security because they let you forget, even for a short time, the vulnerability of being a victim.